CodecoolGlobal/solar-watch-security-java-keszegroland/README.md

 # Welcome to the SolarWatch Project Repository!

-SolarWatch is a comprehensive Spring Boot Web API and MVC application that provides sunrise and sunset times for cities.
-This project demonstrates best practices in full-stack application development, including containerization, CI/CD workflows, database integration, user authentication, and frontend development using React.
+SolarWatch is a full-stack application that uses Spring Boot for the backend to display the sunrise and sunset times for the selected city.
+This project showcases best practices in full-stack development, including containerization, CI/CD workflows, database integration, user authentication, and frontend development with React.

 ## Table of Contents
 - [Overview](#overview)